microsoft/code-with-engineering-playbook/docs/design-reviews/trade-studies/template.md

 ## Trade Study: {study name goes here}

-Conducted by: {Names and at least one email address for follow up questions}
+Conducted by: {Names and at least one email address for follow-up questions}

 Backlog Work Item: {Link to the work item to provide more context}